The Critical Density for Activated Random Walks is always less than 1: Proofs of the Technical Lemmas

 Along this construction, one may execute the toppling instructions in the two models in parallel.
 Recall that the two models do not only differ by the notation but also in the fact that, in our model with loops, we ignore some reactivations (while both models share the constraint that particles cannot sleep out of~$A$).
 Thus, with the coupling described above, the two models do not follow the same evolution.
 However, one can show that, at any time of the procedure, if a site of~$A$ is active in the loop model, then it is also active in the~$A$-ARW model.
 Therefore, our toppling strategy with coloured loops yields a legal toppling sequence (as defined in~\cite{Rolla20}) in the~$A$-ARW model, meaning that, at the end of the stabilization of~$A_{\calJ}$, it might be that some sites of~$A_{\calJ}$ are not sleeping in the~$A$-ARW model, but at least we can guarantee that we only toppled sites which were active in both models.
 In a certain sense, our model stabilizes faster because we ignore some reactivation events.

 Thus, we have the stochastic domination~$M_A\succeq\calH(A_{\calJ})$.
 Therefore, our assumption~\reff{goalStochDom} implies that~$M_A$ also dominates a geometric variable with parameter~$\exp(-\kappa n^d)$.
-Now, to conclude by applying Lemma~\ref{lemmaConditionActivityTopplings}, there only remains to see that, if~$X$ is a geometric variable with parameter~$\exp(-\kappa n^d)$, then, choosing~$b$ such that~$\psi(\mu)<b<\kappa$ and writing~$a=\kappa-b$, we have
+Now, to conclude by applying Lemma~\ref{lemmaConditionActivityTopplings}, there only remains to see that, if~$X$ is a geometric variable with parameter~$\exp(-\kappa n^d)$, then, choosing~$b$ such that~$\psi(\mu)<b<\kappa$ and~$a>0$ such that~\smash{$a<\kappa-b$}, we have

 implying that, for~$n$ large enough, we have

 which allows us to deduce that~$\mu\geqslant\mu_c(\lambda)$ by virtue of Lemma~\ref{lemmaConditionActivityTopplings}. \end{proof}